Particular/docs.particular.net/servicecontrol/audit-instances/configuration.md

 | string | `localhost` |

 > [!WARNING]
 > If the `ServiceControl.Audit/HostName` setting is changed, and the `ServiceControl.Audit/DbPath` setting is not set, the path of the embedded RavenDB is changed.
-Refer to [Customize RavenDB Embedded Location](/servicecontrol/configure-ravendb-location.md). <!-- TODO: Copied from error instance, confirm config keys -->
+Refer to [Customize RavenDB Embedded Location](/servicecontrol/configure-ravendb-location.md).

 ### ServiceControl.Audit/Port